thewazir/leex_yecc_example/BLOG_POST.md

 Writing file selector_lexer.erl, ok
 ```

-This has converted the lexer grammar into an Erlang module of the same name but with the ending .erl.
+This has converted the lexer grammar into an Erlang module of the same name but with the ending `.erl`.
 This can be compiled as a normal Erlang module.

 This whole step is done for you if you use the Makefile that is supplied in the project source.